 The curriculum followed by tutor groups and in turn year groups creates a sense of ‘family’, ensuring all our students feel valued and have a sense of belonging.

 Students follow a programme that includes assemblies with an academic mentoring focus, where students are given the tools they need to reach their full academic potential as well as the skills they need for adult life.
-There are two reading sessions a week and spelling and literacy activities within the programme to support literacy development whole school.
+There are two reading sessions a week to support literacy development whole school.
 The formal line ups and roll call ensure our students are organised and ready to learn for the rest of the day.

 Students consider social, moral and cultural issues and the UNCRC (United Nations Convention on the Rights of the Child) in weekly ‘Education With Character’ (EWC) sessions, as well as through assembly themes and through analysis of current affairs (In the News).
 In Y10 and 11 this content is delivered in PSHCE sessions which are taught in tutor time.
 The EWC resources are adapted from the Jubilee Centre for Character Education curriculum.
 Student health and wellbeing is ensured through themed weeks and resources are written by the Head of Year (age appropriate and meet the localised context of a particular year group at a particular time).

 Our tutor programme ensures our students have all the skills to thrive academically and socially.
 They will be explicitly taught the attitude to learning traits we expect to see every day.
-The programme also helps develop our students’ ‘character’ so they can embrace future challenges and have the confidence and skills to thrive in the adult world.
-Increasing numbers will achieve silver and gold in the student pledge so we can monitor and celebrate the deep involvement our students have in school life and in turn be assured that they are developing the personal attributes and skillset needed to be responsible, respectful and active citizens of the future.
+The programme also helps develop our students’ ‘character’ so they can embrace future challenges and have the confidence and skills to thrive in the adult world, developing the personal attributes and skillset needed to be responsible, respectful and active citizens of the future.

 Mrs Caroline Saunders - Assistant Principal